solvosci/slv-sale/sale_order_unlock_group/README.rst

 |badge1| |badge2| |badge3|

-Adds an extra group that enables to (un)lock sale orders without being Sales Administrator.
+Adds an extra group that allows you to (un)block sales orders and invoices without being Sales manager.

-Includes an extra feature: a new general setting enables initially unlock a Sale Order even if *Lock Confirmation Orders* setting is enabled.
+Includes an additional feature: a new general setting allows you to initially unlock a Sales order and invoices created, even if the *Block Confirmation Orders* setting is enabled.

 **Table of contents**